 I started playing in the 3rd grade and remember my logic for choosing the trumpet.
 My older brother played the violin.
 I usually followed in his footsteps, but not this time.
 He was bigger, stronger, and smarter but no way was he going to be louder!
 So, I played the trumpet (as loud as I could).
 Twenty years after my last note in college, I opened my case again.
 The Sousa Band was just getting started and I have been there ever since.

-Roy plays with all kinds of every kind of band in Seattle.
+Roy plays trumpet with every kind of band in Seattle.

 I picked up the trombone in 4th grade and played in bands, orchestras, pit bands and even a Tijuana Brass band.
-In college I played in the touring concert band and got to see about a third of the country from a bus.
 I put the trombone away for a dozen years, all the while not realizing what the hole was in my life.
 When the Sousa Band formed in my neighborhood, I joined and have been there ever since.
-Playing trombone has taught me three important life lessons: 1) the best music is played when everyone works as a team, 2) not having frets, valves or keys, you can play in tune only by listening to others and constantly making fine adjustments, and 3) good lubrication is very, very important.
+Playing trombone has taught me three important life lessons: 1) the best music happens when everyone works as a team, 2) not having frets, valves or keys, you can play in tune only by listening to others and constantly making fine adjustments, and 3) good lubrication is very, very important.

-Salamandir has played a bewildering variety of brass, woodwind and keyboard instruments (some at the same time) in symphony orchestras, theatre orchestras, marching bands, community orchestras, recording studios, rehearsal bands, pick-up groups and on the street.
+Salamandir has played a bewildering variety of brass, woodwind and keyboard instruments (some at the same time) in symphony orchestras, theater orchestras, marching bands, community orchestras, recording studios, rehearsal bands, pick-up groups, and on the street.
 His primary musical influences are Frank Zappa, Morton Subotnik, Philip Glass, John Cage, The Holy Modal Rounders, Popeye, Donald Duck, various roots and herbs, and everything else.